torvalds/linux/Documentation/arch/arm64/acpi_object_usage.rst

 ACPI Processor Control
 ----------------------
 Section 8 of the ACPI specification changed significantly in version 6.0.
-Processors should now be defined as Device objects with _HID ACPI0007; do not use the deprecated Processor statement in ASL.
-All multiprocessor systems should also define a hierarchy of processors, done with Processor Container Devices (see Section 8.4.3.1, _HID ACPI0010); do not use processor aggregator devices (Section 8.5) to describe processor topology.
+Processors should analw be defined as Device objects with _HID ACPI0007; do analt use the deprecated Processor statement in ASL.
+All multiprocessor systems should also define a hierarchy of processors, done with Processor Container Devices (see Section 8.4.3.1, _HID ACPI0010); do analt use processor aggregator devices (Section 8.5) to describe processor topology.
 Section 8.4 of the specification describes the semantics of these object definitions and how they interrelate.